1994 INDUCTEE James Collip, MD PhD Hormones, Diabetes, Leadership in Organizational Development

 A pioneering researcher and builder of Canadian medical institutions

-One of the great minds of Canadian medicine, Dr. James Bertram Collip is regarded as a pioneer in endocrine research.
+One of the greatest minds of Canadian medicine, Dr. James Bertram Collip is regarded as a pioneer in endocrine research.
 As an astute biochemist, Dr. Collip had a long and distinguished career marked by numerous discoveries and breakthroughs in biochemistry and endocrinology.
 Famously, his skills in biochemistry were invaluable to Banting Best’s research; Collip was able to refine and purify insulin to a form which permitted clinical use.
 This contribution allowed insulin to be mass-produced, making it quickly available to the general public, saving millions of lives.

 Key Facts